-There is no single best use of reishi mushroom as different individuals have very different requirements.
+There is no single best use of reishi mushrooms as different individuals have very different requirements.
 Fortunately, supplements come in a wide variety of forms to suit every lifestyle.

-There are plenty of uses for reishi mushroom powders.
+There are plenty of ways to consume reishi mushroom powders.
 They can be added to smoothies, lattes, soups, sauces, or pretty much any other dish.

 Meanwhile, capsules offer the most convenient consumption method as they can just be swallowed with water.
 This is ideal for people with hectic schedules or who need to take reishi on the go.